Schimmeltoast08/Tshell/README.md

 cp config.tscfg ~/.config/tshell/
 java tshell.java
 ```
 More up-to-date, but slower execution time.
-This version is portable, meaning everything needed to run it stay in the folder it is in EXCEPT FOR THE CONFIGURATION.
+This version is portable, meaning everything needed to run it stay in the folder it is in **except for the configuration**.

 ## Usage
 ```